 The office will issue lockers to students at the beginning of the year.
-It is recommended that lockers be kept locked at all times and combinations are not to be shared with other students.
+Store bought locks are not permitted on academic lockers, however, they are highly recommended for gym lockers.
+It is required that lockers be kept locked at all times and combinations are not to be shared with other students.
 Each student is responsible for keeping his/her assigned locker clean both inside and out.
 Students are responsible for any damages to their locker.
-Dunklin R-V School District is not responsible for any lost or stolen items.
+Dunklin R-5 School District is not responsible for any lost or stolen items.
 The district can conduct periodic and unannounced administrative searches of lockers, computers and other district equipment.